 - I can vouch for the fact that it was loved by young and old - 3 generations in fact.

-- Oh and of course, it’s easy to make.
-Kind of goes without saying.
+- Oh, and of course, it's easy to make.
+It kind of goes without saying.